jomaway/typst-bytefield/lib/api.typ

 ///
 ///
 /// - bpr (int): Number of bits which are shown per row.
+/// - msb (left, right): position of the msb.
 /// - pre (auto, int , relative , fraction , array): This is specifies the columns for annotations on the *left* side of the bytefield
 /// - post (auto, int , relative , fraction , array): This is specifies the columns for annotations on the *right* side of the bytefield
 ///